How to draw a mouth and lips

-Knowing that we can vary the size of the mouth and lips, it is interesting to try different modifications on the same character, to see which one fits better.
+Knowing that we can vary the size of the mouth and lips, it is interesting to try different styles on the same character, to see which one fits better.

-Take into account which areas of the mouth must be modified to represent one expression or another; to convey joy, the corners rise, to convey sadness, we draw them lower than usual.
-To convey anger, we show an open mouth (screaming) complete with teeth and gums.
+Take into account which areas of the mouth must be modified to represent one expression or another.
+To convey joy, the corners rise, to convey sadness, we draw them lower than usual.
+For this reason to convey anger, we show an open mouth (screaming) complete with teeth and gums.

 The lips can help transmit different expressions and emotions: challenging, fearful, sensual, etc. The next image shows some examples of expressive mouths and lips:

-8. Different styles to draw mouths and lips
+8. Draw mouths and lips in different styles

-Finally, I would like to show the process of drawing a face from sketch to the final color.
+Finally, I would like to show how to draw a mouth on a face from sketch to the final color.
 I wanted to create a slight expression and keep the image dynamic while trying to get out of my comfort zone.
-It is fun and beneficial to design characters with exaggerated and/or marked expressions.
+You can see it’s fun and beneficial to design characters with exaggerated and/or marked expressions.

 Interested in character art & design or what it takes to become a character designer?